ferrous-systems/psoc-experiments/README.md

     # have downloaded the pre-built Cypress toolset.
 This tutorial
     # assumes the latter.

+    # Make sure you are in this repo
+    cd /path/to/checkout/of/psoc-experiments

     ${OPENOCD_ROOT}/bin/openocd -s ${OPENOCD_ROOT}/scripts
     ```

 2. Open another terminal

     ```sh
+    # Make sure you are in this repo
+    cd /path/to/checkout/of/psoc-experiments

     # If you have another installation of GDB,
     # e.g. `gdb-multiarch`, set
     # `export RUST_GDB=gdb-multiarch`
     export RUST_GDB=arm-none-eabi-gdb

     cd psoc6-cm4-hello-world
     cargo run --release
     ```